asuh/front-end-windows/readme.md

 ### Usage

-Chocolatey can be used to install applications with either `choco install` or `cinst`.
+Chocolatey can be used to install applications with either `choco install` or `cinst` (deprecated).
 They are interchangable.

 ```bash
 choco install <package>